SofiDevO/portfolio-sofi2.0/README.md

 ---

 ## Contribution Rules
+>[!CAUTION]

-If you want to contribute to this project, please follow these rules:
+>If you want to contribute to this project, please follow these rules:

 1. **Fork or Clone**: Fork or clone the repository to start.
 2. **Create a Specific Branch**: Use a descriptive branch name that clearly identifies the change you are making.